 For example, if the issue is all about filling in the timesheets correctly and promptly, the goal must be to help them comply and perform better.
 Reiterate the importance of filling in the timesheet before doing anything else at work.

 Another thing to remember about coaching teammates in the best possible manner is to find direct channels of communication so that you can actually stay in sync as their mentor, coach, or manager.
 Find direct channels of communication so that they can report to you daily or you can have weekly syncs of how things are going and how things are doing.

 Whatever it is, just have a direct channel you use for seamless communication.

 Conducting regular feedback also helps.
-We already went through the Three-Strikes rule but sometimes, things are somewhere in the middle—they are not worse, they are not better, or they are slightly getting better but very slowly or there are fewer mistakes being made.
+We already went through the Three-Strikes rule but sometimes, things are somewhere in the middle—they are not worse, they are not better, or they are slightly getting better but very slowly or fewer mistakes are being made.
 Just make sure there are regular feedback sessions.

 If there is something good coming up, give them props.
 Tell them you are doing okay and things are getting better.
 If it is not, then let them know as well.
-They need to know that things are still not working well, and that they should really make an attempt to work on that.
+They need to know that things are still not working well, and that they should really try to work on that.
 If they are somewhere in the middle, tell them you have ups and downs and you can work on reviewing that.

 Retention, not termination.
 This is the last thing you need to remember.

 In the best-case scenario, retention is the goal you are striving for.
 Replacing teammates is an expensive endeavor.
 It goes through working with recruitment companies, job offers, interviews, applications, and lots of other things that could only be a waste of time.
 And then, you have new people that require an onboarding process.
 There may be cultural misfits or other problems that may come up, but termination is rarely the answer.